O. N. V. Kurup

-Ottaplakkal Neelakandan Velu Kurup (known as O. N. V. Kurup; 27 May 1931 – 13 February 2016) was a Malayalam poet and lyricist from Kerala, India, who won the Jnanpith Award, the highest literary award in India for the year 2007.
+Ottaplakkal Neelakandan Velu Kurup (known as O. N. V.; 27 May 1931 – 13 February 2016) was a Malayalam poet and lyricist from Kerala, India, who won the Jnanpith Award, the highest literary award in India for the year 2007.
 He received the awards Padma Shri in 1998 and Padma Vibhushan in 2011, the fourth and second highest civilian honours from the Government of India.
 In 2007 he was awarded an Honorary Doctorate by University of Kerala, Trivandrum.
 O. N. V. was known for his leftist leaning.
 He was a leader of All India Students Federation (AISF).
-He died on 13 February 2016 at KIMS hospital in Thiruvananthapuram due to age-related illnesses, aged 84.
+He died on 13 February 2016 at KIMS hospital in Thiruvananthapuram due to age-related illnesses.
+He was 84.

 Biography

-O.N.V Kurup was born to O. N. Krishna Kurup and K. Lakshmikutty Amma, on 27 May 1931 at Chavara, Kollam (Quilon) in Kerala.
+O. N. V. Kurup was born to O. N. Krishna Kurup and K. Lakshmikutty Amma, on 27 May 1931 at Chavara, Kollam (Quilon) in Kerala.
 He lost his father when he was eight.
 His childhood days were spent in Chavara, where he attended the government school.
 After graduating with a bachelor's degree in economics from SN College, Kollam, he moved to Thiruvananthapuram city where he joined Travancore University (now Kerala University) and pursued Master of Arts in Malayalam literature.